 Atif has a BSc and MSc in Agricultural Engineering from the University of Agriculture, Faisalabad, Pakistan.
 He has three years of professional experience in Pakistan in banking, high-efficiency irrigation systems, and in the poultry sector.
 Atif is now working in the lab of Dr. Manoj Karkee at WSU, focusing on image analysis.

-Rob Chancia, Postdoctoral Researcher, Rochester Institute of Technology
+Rob Chancia, Research Scientist, Rochester Institute of Technology

 Salik Khanal, Postdoctoral Research Associate, Washington State University